weizhenFrank/DeepPhospho/README.md

   * "prediction file type"
   * When multi files are passed to `-pf`, `-pt` should be defined only once and the file format will be assigned to all files, or the same number of `-pt` should be defined, and this also support the mix ways as `-pf`
   * See the following section for details [Runner supported prediction data formats](#runner_pred_formats)
+* `-tr` or `--train_split_ratio`
+  * "train file split ratio"
+  * Split training data file into parts with defined ratios.
+Can be number,number of training and validation, or number,number,number for training, validation, and test.
+Default is 8:2, and the numbers can be any positive values without sum equals to a certain value

 ### Pre-trained model weights